-CT Global Solutions built a software solution based on SAS® Demand-Driven Planning & Optimization (DDPO): Forecast Analyst Workbench (FAW), and CFW (cannot find a product these initials relate to – please provide)
+CT Global Solutions built a software solution based on SAS® Demand-Driven Planning & Optimization (Demand and Supply Planning): Forecast Analyst Workbench (FAW).

 One of the essential elements of a successful demand-driven approach is having the right demand flow technology in place with customer demand as the primary signal that guides production.The company can now accurately forecast vehicle demand at a city level.
 Production plans are now better aligned to market demand and the result is fewer lost sales and improved customer satisfaction due to timely deliveries.

 The SAS demand planning and forecasting solution improved the company’s bottom line by reducing lost sales, reducing dead inventories and improving delivery time, which improved JD Power auto rankings that further influenced sales.